Prerequisite Setup

 or username_nl

-You can also use rule groups and individual rules together, for example:
+You can mix groups and individual rules:

 class User extends Validate